 Creating a Graphic/Logo Watermark is just like creating a Text Watermark.
 The only difference is we import a special graphic.

 Q: How do I import my logo/graphic from my device or the web into Apple’s Photos app on my iPhone/iPad?

-A: There are a number of ways to import a file but only use one of these.
+A: There are a number of ways to import a file use one of these.